Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Frequency of occurrence in Earth's shadow

 Elsewhere, \cite{villarroel2025aligned} acknowledges the overdensity of SPFs near plate edges without plotting, quantifying, or otherwise characterizing this effect.
-SPFs more than $2^{\circ}$ away from plate centers were removed (i.e., to construct set $V^{\prime\prime}$; see Table \ref{tab_data_sets}) and the in-shadow SPF frequency analysis was repeated, still finding a significant deficit of SPFs in the shadow ($\sim 30$\%), although with marginal statistical significance owing to the smaller sample size ($2.6\sigma$). \cite{villarroel2025aligned} acknowledged the increase in SPFs near plate edges as plate-related, without demonstrating that the processes that generates SPFs near the edges of plates do not also generate SPFs at the centers of plates.
+SPFs more than $2^{\circ}$ away from plate centres were removed by \cite{villarroel2025aligned} (i.e., to construct set $V^{\prime\prime}$; see Table \ref{tab_data_sets}) and the in-shadow SPF frequency analysis was repeated, still finding a significant deficit of SPFs in the shadow ($\sim 30$\%), although with marginal statistical significance owing to the smaller sample size ($\sigma = 2.6$). \cite{villarroel2025aligned} acknowledged the increase in SPFs near plate edges as plate-related, without demonstrating that the processes that generate SPFs near the edges of plates do not also generate SPFs at the centres of plates.